Hammersmith North (UK Parliament constituency)

 Hammersmith North was a borough constituency in the Metropolitan Borough of Hammersmith in West London.
 It returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, elected by the first past the post system.

 History

 The constituency was created when the Hammersmith constituency was divided for the 1918 general election.

 In its early years the constituency regularly changed hands between Labour and the Conservatives, but it was a Labour seat from a by-election in 1934 until its abolition in 1983.

+In 1966, 9.8% of the constituency was born in the New Commonwealth.

 The constituency shared boundaries with the Hammersmith North electoral division for election of councillors to the Greater London Council at elections in 1973, 1977 and 1981.

 It was abolished for the 1983 general election when it was partly replaced by a new Hammersmith constituency.